Synthron/Nixie/Software/Nixie/Readme.md

 ## necessary HW changes

 - IO34 + IO35 are **only** INPUT
   - bridge TP5 to SCL
   - bridge TP6 to SDA
 - Timing Oszillator MC34063 -> 100pF
+- R115 changed to 1k